Hugo Jury

-Hugo Jury (13 July 1887 – 8 May 1945) was an Austrian Nazi.
-He held the offices of Gauleiter of Reichsgau Niederdonau and Reichsstatthalter (Reich Governor) for Lower Austria.
-He committed suicide at the end of the World War II.
+Hugo Jury (13 July 1887 – 8 May 1945) was an Austrian Nazi who held the offices of Gauleiter of Reichsgau Niederdonau and Reichsstatthalter (Reich Governor) for Lower Austria.
+At the end of World War II in Europe, he committed suicide in the town of Zwettl.

 Early life

-Jury was the son of Hugo Jury (1856-1931) a teacher in Rothmühl, Moravia and Julia Jury (1862-1934, née Haberhauer).
-Educated in the local gymnasium, he began studying medicine at the Karl Ferdinand University in Prague in 1905.
+Jury was the son of Hugo Jury (1856–1931) a teacher in Rothmühl, Moravia and Julia Jury (1862–1934, née Haberhauer).
+Educated in the local Gymnasium, he began studying medicine at the Karl Ferdinand University in Prague in 1905.
+From 1908 to 1909, he served as a one-year volunteer in the Austro-Hungarian army.
 On 31 October 1911, he received his doctorate in medicine.
 On 14 January 1913, he married Karoline Roppert in Vienna.
 After his internship, Jury served temporarily as a ship's doctor.
 After several voyages, he then worked from 1913 to 1919 as a community health doctor in Frankenfels.

 During the First World War he was called up to serve as a doctor in a military hospital.
 He was then employed as chief physician of a POW officers' camp, not far from Frankenfels.
 Discharged in 1919, he began medical practice as a pulmonary specialist in tuberculosis in St. Pölten.

 Career in Austria

 Jury became a member of the Austrian right-wing organization, the Heimwehr, in 1927.
 On 15 February 1931, he joined the Austrian Nazi Party.
-In St. Pölten he was Nazi Party local group leader and in 1932 leader of his party faction in the municipal council.
-After the Austrian Nazi Party was banned on 19 June 1933, he continued to work underground, for which he was arrested and detained several times.
+In St. Pölten, he was the Nazi Party Ortsgruppenleiter (local group leader) and, in 1932, leader of his party faction in the municipal council.
+After the Austrian Nazi Party was banned on 19 June 1933, he continued to work underground, advancing to the positions of Bezirksleiter and Kreisleiter, during which time he was arrested and detained several times.

-He became deputy head of the illegal Nazi Party in 1936 and held this function until 1938.
+He became Deputy Landesleiter (state leader) of the illegal Nazi Party under Josef Leopold in autumn 1936 and held this post until 1938.
 After the reorganization of the government forced on Chancellor Kurt Schuschnigg by Adolf Hitler, Jury was appointed to the Austrian State Council on 20 February 1938 and became deputy to Arthur Seyss-Inquart, the Nazi Austrian Interior Minister.
-On 11 March 1938, Jury was appointed Minister for Social Administration in the short-lived federal government of now Chancellor Seyss-Inquart.
+On 11 March 1938, Jury was appointed Minister for Social Administration in the short-lived federal government of now-Chancellor Seyss-Inquart.
 On 12 March he joined the SS with the rank of Sturmbannführer.